At its most basic, the goal of CompareCards.com is to help you compare the best credit card offers.

 Want to know how long it will take to pay off your debt, or how much it will cost to transfer a balance?
 CompareCards has calculators for that too.

-Finally, you’ll also be able to order a free credit report, learn how to repair your credit, and sign up for CompareCard.com’s identify theft protection.
+Finally, you’ll also be able to order a free credit report, learn how to repair your credit, and sign up for CompareCard.com’s identity theft protection.

 Again, as you can see, CompareCards.com provides some valuable information and services that can help keep your financial house in order.
 But everything they offer is also provided through dozens of other nearly identical websites, so be sure to do your research!